Yakov Lyubarsky: Scientific Activity

-Lyubarsky's first publication in the area of Byzantinology, an article about a Cretan poet Stephanos Sahlikis, appeared in 1959.
+Lyubarsky's first publication in the area of Byzantinology, an article about the Cretan poet Stephanos Sahlikis, appeared in 1959.
 It was followed a year later by a translation published in Greece that brought his first international recognition.

 His translation of the Alexiad by Anna Comnena was published in 1965.
 It was the first complete Russian edition of the historical account written by the Byzantine princess about the reign of her father, Emperor Alexios I Komnenos of Byzantium (1081–1118).
 Lyubarsky's version became canonical in the Russian context and was later reprinted twice.
 In an introduction to the first edition, Lyubarsky emphasized historical value of Alexiad, while the second edition was amended to include also his analysis of the literary structure of the book.

 After Alexiad, Lyubarsky turned to Michael Psellos, a famous Byzantine philosopher, chronographer, and imperial advisor.
 Years of research of the philosopher's writings resulted, besides Lyubarsky's doctoral thesis, in a number of publications.
 These included a commented translation of Psellos’ Chronographia, a monograph “Michael Psellos.
 Personality and Writings.
 On the History of pre-Humanism in Byzantium”, and over a dozen of essays analyzing different aspects of Psellos’ works.
 A series of these essays discuss relationships between the philosopher and his contemporaries, thus offering us a view into spiritual, ethical, and everyday life of the Byzantine society in the 11th century.